ZeroElectric/Raylib-CSharp-Vinculum/README.md

 # ❓ FAQ & Tips

 ### **Make sure your matricies aren't corrupt!**
-  - Raylib is built upon OpenGL which uses column-major matricies, while .Net uses row-major.
+  - `raylib` is built upon OpenGL which uses column-major matricies, while .Net uses row-major.
 When passing your final calculated matricies to raylib for rendering, call `Matrix4x4.Transpose(yourMatrix)` first.

 ### **How do I convert a string to `sbyte*`?**
   - Most methods that take `sbyte*` have a `string` wrapper, so be sure to look at the overloads you can call.